Table of Contents

 Number of Visits a Page Has Obtained

-By requesting a “Site Content” report through Google Analytics, you can assess how well each page on your website is performing.
+By requesting a “Site Content” report through Google Analytics, you can assess how well each website page performs.
 If a product page obtains far more visits than your “Checkout” page, the page may not be appealing enough to push visitors to purchase your product.

 Extra SEO Metrics to Measure

 There are several additional metrics that you should measure if you want to improve your SEO techniques significantly.

-Make sure that you look at the total number of backlinks that are directed to your website.
+Make sure you look at the total number of backlinks directed to your website.
 Keep in mind that the Google Search algorithm uses quality backlinks to factor in the search rankings that they produce.
 If you gain backlinks from popular websites, you should be able to increase site traffic.

-It would be best if you also looked at keywords rankings to measure your SEO performance.
-This information will provide you with your website’s ranking position about the top keywords you’re using.
+It would be best to look at keyword rankings to measure your SEO performance.
+This information will provide you with your website’s ranking position for the top keywords you use.
 Make sure that you avoid pointless metrics that only look good.
-For instance, the rankings for long-tail keywords are more important than the rankings for competitive keywords that are appealing yet vague.
+For instance, the rankings for long-tail keywords are more important than those for competitive keywords that are appealing yet vague.

 Page Authority and Domain Authority